Harry Chapman (baseball): Federal League

 The catcher was one of many MLB players to jump to the upstart Federal League in 1914, signing with the St. Louis Terriers.
 He played with them for both seasons of their existence, backing up Mike Simon and Grover Hartley.
 In 1914, Chapman hit .210 in 64 games with two doubles, a triple, and 14 RBI.
 In 1915, Chapman had the experience of playing for the league champions and had a somewhat more successful season himself, hitting .199 in 62 games with six doubles, three triples, one home run, and 29 RBI.
 His home run, the only such hit of his career, came off Baltimore's George Suggs.

 Later career

 Just before the dissolution of the Federal League, the St. Louis Browns purchased Chapman's rights from the Terriers.
 However, his time with the Browns resulted in numbers well below his career averages, as Chapman hit just .097 (3 for 31) in 18 games with no extra-base hits or RBI.
 He played his final major league game in July 1916, and spent the last two seasons of his career toiling for the Little Rock Travelers of the Southern Association, playing a career-high 131 games in 1917.

-Chapman died at age 30 in Nevada, Missouri, October 21, 1918, from influenza-induced pneumonia, a victim of the Spanish flu while serving with the U.S. Army.
+Chapman died at age 30 in Nevada, Missouri, October 21, 1918, from influenza-induced pneumonia.

-Chapman was one of eight Major League Baseball players known either to have been killed or died from illness while serving in the armed forces during World War I. The others were Alex Burr‚ Larry Chappell‚ Harry Glenn, Eddie Grant‚ Newt Halliday, Ralph Sharman and Bun Troy.